South Gloucestershire Play Streets

-Following the successful Play Streets pilot project held during the months of September to December 2018, South Gloucestershire Council has launched an extended pilot Play Streets scheme in 2019-21.
-Following successful applications from residents, Phase 2 of South Gloucestershire Play Streets began in May 2019 in Downend, Hambrook, Hanham, Staple Hill and Winterbourne.
+Following the successful Play Streets pilot project held during the months of September to December 2018, South Gloucestershire Council launched an extended Play Streets scheme in 2019-21.
+Phase 2 of South Gloucestershire Play Streets began in May 2019 in Downend, Hambrook, Hanham, Staple Hill and Winterbourne.

 When can a Play Streets event be held?

 Play Streets can be held on agreed dates and times:

 - during out of school and daylight hours

 During Play Street sessions roads are closed to through traffic, however vehicle access for residents is maintained.
 Barriers must be supervised by designated stewards and residents’ vehicles escorted as required.

 No fees will be required for a ‘Temporary Play Street Order’ under this scheme and road signage will be provided.

 - Residential roads serving cul-de-sacs and hamlets